FromDarkHell/BL3NotesReader/output/2020-04-23-borderlands-3-patch-hotfixes-apr-23.md

   * Addressed a reported crash that could sometimes occur after exiting the Ammo Dump vendor menu
   * Addressed a reported crash that could sometimes occur after saving and reloading after completing the “Shoot pipe” objective for The Nibblenomicon in Dustbound Archives
   * Addressed a reported runtime crash
-  * Addressed a reported crash that could sometimes occur when punching enemies with the Static Touch artifact equipped
+  * Addressed a reported crash that could sometimes occur when punching enemies with the Static Charge artifact equipped
   * Addressed a reported crash that could sometimes occur when loading into a cross platform game session via an invite
   * Addressed a reported concern that players would occasionally encounter a hitch when completing a Crew Challenge